{

 The strategic art of product building

-Great products are not accidents — they’re the result of ruthless prioritisation and disciplined execution.
-We build with strategy baked into every sprint.
+Became: ACDC's spec quality standards.
+The reason the methodology produces enterprise-grade output, not demo-grade prototypes.
+Great products are not accidents – they're the result of ruthless prioritisation and disciplined execution.

 - Tie every feature to business impact, not vanity metrics.